Security Inspections on Hulls: Everything You Need To Know

 - Provide ease of mind.

 How Does an ROV Improve Security Inspection on Hulls

 There are numerous ways that the use of an ROV improves security inspections on hulls.

 - Inspections completed with a Deep Trekker are accurate and effective.
 Equipped with 4K cameras and powerful lighting, the internal cameras allow users to get eyes in the water and on the hull of the ship.
 Video recordings and photos can be taken for further examination.

 - Sonar add-ons ensure accurate inspections in even the most turbid of waters.

 - Deep Trekker ROVs are easy to use and quick to deploy.
 Minimal training is required before a user can confidently and accurately pilot the ROV.
 Quick deployment gets eyes in the water ASAP for efficient investigation.

 - The battery-powered ROVs don’t require topside power, meaning you don’t have to lug around any external power sources.
 The 6-8 hour battery life allows users to bring the robot to whatever remote location is needed.
 Finally, a customized carrying case provides easy transport of the ROV when not in use.
 The case also allows for convenient storage of the robot on any size vessel.

 - Using an ROV to gain underwater awareness can significantly cut down on costs associated with divers or dry docking.
 Additionally, the quick deployment saves valuable time during inspection processes.

 - ROVs have many other valuable roles to fill on a defense vessel as well.
-Applications such as target location and identification, payload delivery, salvage, and critical infrastructure inspection are greatly simplified and much safer using Deep Trekker’s versatile and capable platforms.
+Applications such as target location and identification, salvage, and critical infrastructure inspection are greatly simplified and much safer using Deep Trekker’s versatile and capable platforms.